BenJamesmudd/random-replier/README.md

     - scroll down until you see "Create another app"
     - name it whatever you would like.
     - You will see 3 selection options.
 "Web app," "Installed app," and "Script."
 For this, you will choose "Script."
     - description is optional.
-Just type jibberish text in this box if you so desire.
+Just type jibberish text in this box.
     - About URL: just enter "www.example.com."
-This field isn't absolutely necessary
     - Redirect URL: Same as About URL.
     - Click "Create app"
     - Keep this tab open for the next step